 Funding Options & Grants for External Wall Insulation15-06-2017 Back

-Funding Options:- Grants under the Energy Company Obligations Scheme
+Funding Options for EWI:- Government grants under the Energy Company Obligations Scheme

 - Affordable Finance

-How much financial help is available?There are grants available for external wall insulation (EWI), but it is unlikely that they will cover the full cost of the installation.
+How much financial help is available for external wall insulation?There are grants available for external wall insulation (EWI), but it is unlikely that they will cover the full cost of the installation.

 In most cases the homeowner will need to top up the grant using their own money or a loan to cover their contribution.